-William Bertrand, Jr., Esq., age 55, was appointed to our board of directors in October 2015.
+William Bertrand, Jr. Esq., age 56, was appointed to our board of directors in October 2015.
 Mr. Bertrand has served as the Chief Operating Officer at Adaptimmune Therapeutics Plc (Nasdaq: ADAP) since March 2017.
 From October 2015 to September 2016, Mr. Bertrand served as the Executive Vice President, General Counsel of Infinity Pharmaceuticals, Inc. (Nasdaq: INFI).
 From July 2013 to August 2015, Mr. Bertrand held a variety of positions with Salix Pharmaceuticals, Ltd., a biopharmaceutical company, including Senior Vice President, General Counsel, Acting Chief Operating Officer, and most recently, General Manager of Salix Pharmaceuticals following its acquisition by Valeant Pharmaceuticals International (NYSE: VRX) in April 2015.
 Prior to that, Mr. Bertrand pursued a 12 year career at Medimmune Limited, a biotechnology company and subsidiary of AstraZeneca Plc (NYSE:AZN), serving in numerous roles of increasing responsibility, including as Executive Vice President and General Counsel from 2008 to 2013.
 Mr. Bertrand received his B.S. in Biology from Wayne State University and his J.D. from the University of Wisconsin-Madison.
 We believe that Mr. Bertrand is qualified to serve on our board of directors due to his legal and compliance background and significant life science industry experience.

-Onaiza Cadoret-Manier, age 56, was appointed to our board of directors in March 2020.
-Ms. Cadoret-Manier has served as chief corporate development and commercial officer at Ionis Pharmaceuticals (Nasdaq: IONS), since January 2020.
-Ms. Cadoret-Manier previously was the chief commercial officer for Grail Biosciences, an early detection genomics company, from June 2018 until June 2019.
-Prior to Grail, from April 2011 until June 2018, she was vice president of the respiratory franchise at Genentech.
+Onaiza Cadoret-Manier, age 57, was appointed to our board of directors in March 2020.
+Ms. Cadoret-Manier has served as Chief Corporate Development and Commercial Officer at Ionis Pharmaceuticals (Nasdaq: IONS), since January 2020.
+Ms. Cadoret-Manier previously was the Chief Commercial Officer for Grail Biosciences, an early detection genomics company, from June 2018 until June 2019.
+Prior to Grail, from April 2011 until June 2018, she was Vice President of the Respiratory Franchise at Genentech.
 Ms. Cadoret-Manier also has held multiple senior management positions overseeing corporate strategy, alliances, and marketing and sales for numerous disease areas for Genentech, Pfizer and Amylin Pharmaceuticals.
 She has an MBA from the University of Chicago and a bachelor's degree in economics and accounting from City University of New York Queens College.
 We believe that Ms. Cadoret-Manier is qualified to serve on our board of directors due to her extensive commercial and operational experience with life sciences companies.

 Jan Lundberg, Ph.D., age 66, was appointed to our board of directors in March 2018.
 Dr. Lundberg served as the President of Lilly Research Laboratories and Executive Vice President of Science and Technology for Eli Lilly and Company (NYSE: LLY) from January 2010 to March 2018.
 Prior to joining Lilly he served for ten years as global head of discovery research at AstraZeneca Plc (NYSE: AZN), where he was a member of the senior executive team.
 Dr. Lundberg also served as a professor at the Karolinska Institute's department of pharmacology in Sweden, and was a cofounder of biotechnology company, Aerocrine.
-Dr. Lundberg currently serves on the board of directors of several privately held life sciences companies and non-profit organizations.
+Dr. Lundberg currently serves on the board of directors of several privately held life sciences and pharmaceutical companies, including Ferring Pharmaceuticals, where he also serves as the Chairman of the Research and Development Committee.
 Dr. Lundberg was instrumental in the establishment of the Innovative Medicines Initiative in Europe and the Accelerating Medicines Partnership with National Institutes of Health.
 Dr. Lundberg received a B.S.M. in medicine from the University of Gothenberg and a Ph.D. in pharmacology from the Karolinska Institute in Sweden.
 We believe that Dr. Lundberg is qualified to serve on our board of directors due to his extensive scientific research background and significant life science industry experience.